GSA/ai-experience-sharing-platform/cms/README.md

 ### The following npm scripts are defined

  * `npm run develop`
     * Runs the cms with file watching turned on.
-Changes new new content types are detected and strapi is restarted.
+Changes and new content types are detected and Strapi is restarted.
  * `npm run start`
     * Runs the cms very similar to production.
  * `npm run build`